If you want the moon, don’t hide from the night.

 “We can keep Astrid safe as long as it takes,” Tristan said.
 “Between Liv, me and your people here, she’s well protected, but it’s a band-aid solution.”

 Brother and sister team, the Falconers, had been sent to Rosenthal a while ago to watch over Astrid.
-Not that Tristan and Livia Blake needed help; their job was to monitor her surroundings for anything unusual.
+Not that Tristan and Livia Blake needed help; the Falconer siblings’ job was to monitor Astrid’s surroundings for anything unusual.
 They’d been told to keep a distance so that she didn’t know about them, but to stay close enough to protect her, if necessary.
 It was time, however, for a more radical move.